Optional Practical Training

 • Valid F-1 visa

-• I-20 with current OPT and travel signature endorsement on the second page
+• OPT I-20 with valid travel signature endorsement signed in the past six months on the second page

 • Valid passport